Below are five steps that you can take to preserve and enhance the health of your skin.

 Limit Sun Exposure and Take Steps to Protect Your Skin

-Stay in the Shade — In order to protect yourself, one of the best things that you can do to enjoy a beautiful day outside is to find a nice shady spot to stay situated, especially during the peak hours of sunlight between ten a.m and four p.m.
+Stay in the Shade -- To protect yourself, one of the best things that you can do to enjoy a beautiful day outside is to find a nice shady spot to stay situated, especially during the peak hours of sunlight between ten a.m and four p.m.

-Special Laundry Aids — There are even special products that you can buy which improve the ability of your clothing to protect you from the sun.
+Special Laundry Aids -- There are even particular products that you can buy, which improve the ability of your clothing to protect you from the sun.

-Don't Neglect Protection on an Overcast Day — Just because there are a lot of clouds in the sky doesn't mean that your skin is safe.
-A significant amount of sunlight makes it through the clouds, and that sunlight will also reflect back downward from the clouds, themselves.
+Don't Neglect Protection on an Overcast Day -- Just because there are a lot of clouds in the sky doesn't mean that your skin is safe.
+A significant amount of sunlight makes it through the clouds, and that sunlight will also reflect downward from the clouds, themselves.

 Quit Smoking, or Never Start, for Healthy Skin

 Also, smoking impacts the structural foundation of the skin by damaging elastin and collagen.
-These are structures in the skin which promote both the elasticity and the strength of the skin, which causes your skin to start sagging at an earlier age.
+These are structures on the surface that promote both the elasticity and the strength of the skin, which causes your skin to start sagging at an earlier age.

-All things considered, if you are a smoker, there's nothing you can do that will benefit your skin more than simply quitting smoking.
+All things considered, if you are a smoker, there's nothing you can do that will benefit your skin more than merely quitting smoking.

 Be Easy on Your Skin